-I'm considering a Land Lease for Residential property on these 2.2 acres.
+I'm considering a Land Lease for Residential property on these nearly 2.2 acres.
 The lot is undeveloped, but city water and sewer is available to hook up to.

 It's a perfect location for a vacation rental business, or even several, depending on what's alright with the city legally with its current zoing.